VertikaJain/realtime-salad-app/README.md

   15. `yarn add noty` (notification library that makes it easy to create alert, success, error, warning, information and confirmation messages)
   16. `yarn add bcrypt` (A library which helps in hashing passwords)
   17. `yarn add passport passport-local` (Authentication)
-  18. `yarn add moment` (A JavaScript date library for parsing, validating, manipulating, and formatting dates.)
+  18. `yarn add moment` (A JavaScript date library for parsing, validating, manipulating, and formatting dates)
+  19. `yarn add socket.io` (real-time bidirectional event-based communication)

 ## NPM Commands
   *NPM package manager is automatically downloaded with NodeJS, and it can be used as an **alternative to YARN**.
 Since NPM has a drawback that it works quite slow when compared with YARN (as YARN installs dependencies simultaneously), I will be using YARN in this project.
 However, I am providing NPM commands as well for reference.*